ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

-prompt = "a photo of an astronaut riding a horse on mars"
 # Week 1: The AI Landscape and Generative AI

 Welcome to Week 1!
 This lesson introduces you to the world of artificial intelligence (AI), with a special focus on generative AI.
 By the end of this week, you’ll understand what generative AI is, how it works, and how it can create text and images.